someengineering/resoto.com/blog/product-updates/2022/july/index.md

 ## Kubernetes Support

-So far, Resoto has worked out-of-the-box for the "native" cloud providers [AWS](/docs/how-to-guides/data-sources/collect-aws-resource-data), [GCP](/docs/how-to-guides/data-sources/collect-google-cloud-resource-data), and [DigitalOcean](/docs/how-to-guides/data-sources/collect-digitalocean-resource-data).
+So far, Resoto has worked out-of-the-box for the "native" cloud providers [<abbr title="Amazon Web Services">AWS</abbr>](/docs/how-to-guides/data-sources/collect-aws-resource-data), [Google Cloud](/docs/how-to-guides/data-sources/collect-google-cloud-resource-data), and [DigitalOcean](/docs/how-to-guides/data-sources/collect-digitalocean-resource-data).
 But our users have been telling us that they're not just running "bare metal" on these clouds.
 No surprise—most of them use Kubernetes for orchestration.
 You can now [point Resoto to your kubeconfig file](/docs/how-to-guides/data-sources/collect-kubernetes-resource-data), with which Resoto will collect all available contexts.

 :::note